Understanding the Limits of Insight in Therapy

 But what shifts that belief isn't articulating it more precisely.
 It's having the repeated, lived experience of someone remaining genuinely curious about them.
 Of being seen without being judged.
 Of disclosing something and finding that the relationship doesn't end.

 That's a different kind of knowing; knowledge that lives in the body and in the nervous system rather than in the intellect.
-And it often requires a therapeutic relationship specifically designed to provide it.
+It often requires a therapeutic relationship specifically designed to provide it.

 What This Means for Therapy